Volkswagen Arteon: Arteon Shooting Brake

 In 2020, a five-door station wagon variant, known as the Arteon Shooting Brake, was launched.

 Arteon R

-The Arteon R performance variant, launched in 2020, features Volkswagen's 2.0L turbocharged petrol engine, which produces 316 bhp and 310 lbft.
-It will be available only in four-wheel drive through a seven-speed DSG gearbox.
+The Arteon R performance variant, launched in 2020, features Volkswagen's 2.0L TSI turbocharged petrol engine, which produces 316 bhp and 310 lbft.
+It will be available only in four-wheel drive through a seven-speed DSG gearbox and a Magna rear torque splitting differential.
 Its 0–100 kph time is approximately five seconds.
 The Arteon R is available in both liftback and shooting-brake variants.